GabrielDzul/Banxico-SIE/README.md

 }
 ```

-**Note** that according to [Banxico](https://www.banxico.org.mx/), the exchange rate for the saturday & sunday will be the same as the friday
+**Note** that according to [Banxico](https://www.banxico.org.mx/), the exchange rate for the saturday & sunday will be the same as the friday.
+In this case you can ignore the `fecha` field and use `dato` as the exchange rate.

 ## Contributing